-Configuring the AN-X3-MOD-MON S908 Network
+Configuring the AN-X3-MOD-MAS S908 Network

-Before you can monitor a Modicon S908 remote I/O network, you must configure the network in the AN-X3-MOD-MON.
+Before you can scan a Modicon S908 remote I/O network, you must configure the network in the AN-X-MOD-MAS.

-There are two methods of configuring the S908 remote I/O that the AN-X3-MOD-MON is to monitor:
+There are two methods of configuring the S908 remote I/O that the AN-X-MOD-MAS is to scan:

 - Auto Config.
-The AN-X3-MOD-MON reads the network contents by capturing messages from the attached S908 network and builds a configuration file - Manual configuration.
-You build the configuration file using a text editor and send it to the AN-X3-MOD-MON.
+The AN-X3-MOD-MAS reads the network contents by sending messages to the drops on the attached network and builds a configuration file - Manual configuration.
+You build the configuration file using a text editor and send it to the AN-X3-MOD-MAS.
 Sample RIO and Ethernet/IP configuration files are provided as a starting point.

-You can use Auto Config to build an initial configuration file, transfer the file to your computer, edit the file to add or change features, then perform a manual configuration with the modified file.
+You can use Auto Config to build an initial configuration file, transfer the file to your computer, edit the file to add features, then perform a manual configuration with the modified file.